top of page

 Fill-in-the-Blank Stories

 Here’s an activity that I can guarantee will bring laughter to your sessions.
 Seriously.
 My students LOVE doing Funny Fill-Ins on the National Geographic Kids website (an online version of Mad Libs) using words with their target sound.
-This bundle has stories in PDF form that automatically fill as you create your word list!
+This bundle has stories in PDF form that automatically fill in as you create your word list!

 Articulation activity for middle and high school students in speech therapy